Join The Glimmerglass Festival team

 - Familiarity/experience with singers, musicians and administering/negotiating Collective Bargaining Agreements

 - Detail-oriented, ability to multi-task, and strong organizational skills

 Cover letters, resumes and professional references should be submitted to Artistic_Operations_search@glimmerglass.org.

-Drapers – The Glimmerglass Festival invites applications for 2015 repertory season of four new productions.
-Lead a team in the creation and alterations of a wide range of costumes (two positions available).
-Professional experience is necessary.
-Employment from mid-May through mid to late July.
-Housing provided, own car recommended but not required.
-Click here to submit cover letter and resume (including reference contact information) as one PDF.
-Portfolio should also be uploaded or your website listed on your resume.
+Costume Stitcher – The Glimmerglass Festival invites applications for 2015 repertory season of four new productions.
+Work as part of construction teams creating and altering a wide range of costumes.
+Employment from mid-late May through mid-July; housing provided; own car recommended but not required.
+Theatrical sewing skills and academic shop experience is required.
+Professional experience preferred.
+Click here to submit cover letter, resume and references as one PDF.
+Portfolio also must be submitted for consideration.

 Lead Rigger - The Glimmerglass Festival invites applications for the 2015 repertory season.
 Responsible for all rigging design, installation, inspection, and maintenance for a four production repertory season.
 AutoCAD experience required.
 ETCP Theater Certified preferred.
 Strong knowledge of counterweight rigging, chain motors, and spot rigging.
 Strong organizational & management skills.
 Employment late April or early May to late August; bi-weekly salary; housing provided; own car recommended.
 Click here to submit cover letter and resume (including reference contact information) as one PDF.
 Portfolio may also be uploaded.